r-lib/pak/README.md

 <!-- badges: end -->

-pak installs R packages from CRAN, Bioconductor, GitHub, URLs, local files and directories.
+pak installs R packages from CRAN, Bioconductor, GitHub, URLs, git repositories, local files and directories.
 It is an alternative to `install.packages()` and `devtools::install_github()`. pak is fast, safe and convenient.

 - <a href="#rocket-short-tour" id="toc-rocket-short-tour">:rocket: Short
   tour</a>